arpinator80/RobiNN1/README.md

 ![Visitor Badge](https://visitor-badge.laobi.icu/badge?page_id=RobiNN1)

-If you use any of my packages or PHPFusion stuff, please consider sponsoring me!
+If you use any of my packages or any stuff created by me, please consider sponsoring me!
 [PayPal](https://www.paypal.me/robertkelcak)